Okines Community House Term 3, 2021

-Visitors to the Okines Community House space can now check in using the Check in TAS app.
-Use of the app is not mandatory and a pen and paper option will still be available.
+PLEASE NOTE: Visitors to the Okines Community House space must check in using either the Check in TAS app or by the pen and paper option that is also available.
 Upon arrival we ask that you please check in by your preferred method.
 You will find the Okines QR code easily visible at all points of entry.
 If you have difficulty scanning the QR code you will see a six-digit number which can be entered manually into the app instead.

 *We would like to remind people that if you have booked into any of Okines activities and you are unable to attend please let us know – we have waiting lists and there will be someone able to take your place.